MediScribe/docjet-mobile/docs/current/refactoring/user_id_auth_refactor_todo.md

       - The authentication error handling improvements have been properly implemented in the data source layer
       - All E2E tests have been updated with proper authentication mocking

-7. [ ] **TDD for Domain Authentication Component**
+7. [x] **TDD for Domain Authentication Component** 7.1. [x] Verify existing `AuthSessionProvider` interface tests are comprehensive
+        *   **Finding:** No dedicated interface tests exist.
+Implementation tests (`SecureStorageAuthSessionProvider_test.dart`) are based on placeholder logic and **do not** properly verify the interface contract (especially the error case for `getCurrentUserId`).
+    7.2. [x] Add missing tests for edge cases (no user authentication)
+        *   **Finding:** Cannot add meaningful tests for `isAuthenticated == false` or `getCurrentUserId throws` because the current `SecureStorageAuthSessionProvider` implementation uses hardcoded placeholders and **cannot represent an unauthenticated state**.
+The implementation must be fixed before these tests can be written.
-    7.1. [ ] Verify existing `AuthSessionProvider` interface tests are comprehensive 7.2. [ ] Add missing tests for edge cases (no user authentication) 7.3. [ ] Check alignment with domain needs (do we need additional methods?)
+    7.3. [x] Check alignment with domain needs (do we need additional methods?)
+        *   **Finding:** Current methods (`isAuthenticated`, `getCurrentUserId`) seem sufficient for identified use in `JobWriterService`. `ApiJobRemoteDataSourceImpl` injects it but doesn't use it (code smell).
+No need for *new* methods apparent, but existing implementation is broken.
-    7.4. [ ] Run all tests relevant to this task and ensure they are passing.
+    7.4. [x] Run all tests relevant to this task and ensure they are passing.
+        *   **Finding:** The tests in `secure_storage_auth_session_provider_test.dart` pass, but this is **meaningless** as they test against hardcoded placeholder logic and don't verify the actual contract or `AuthService` interaction.
-    7.5. [ ] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
+    7.5. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
 Add your findings here.
+        *   **Finding:** `dart analyze lib/core/auth` did not complete. `dart analyze test/core/auth` found **no issues**.
+The critical problems (placeholder logic, sync/async mismatch, unused `AuthService`) are architectural and not caught by static analysis.
+No fixes suggested based on analyzer results; fundamental implementation overhaul needed first.

 8. [ ] **TDD for Repository Implementation (continued)**
     8.1. [ ] Test authentication validation behavior